finmath/finmath-lib-cuda-extensions/README.md

 The implementation supports type priorities (see http://ssrn.com/abstract=3246127 ) and the default priority of `RandomVariableCuda` is 20.
 For example: operators involving CPU and GPU vectors will result in GPU vectors.

-The `RandomVariableCudaFactory` can be combined with AAD wrappers, to allow algorithmic differentiation together with calculations performed on the GPU.
+The `RandomVariableCudaFactory` can be combined with *algorithmic differentiation* AAD wrappers, for example `RandomVariableDifferentiableAAD`, to allow algorithmic differentiation together with calculations performed on the GPU.
 For the type priority: objects allowing for algorithmic differentiation (AAD) have higher priority, AAD on GPU has higher priority than AAD on CPU.

 ### BrownianMotion ###